nhungoc1508/summer23-homework/homework/2--Paths-and-Identifications/HW-2-6--Sets.lagda.md

 `ℤ` are equalities between elements.
 As a corollary, the type of paths `x ≡ y` between two elements `x` and `y` in these types are propositions --- specifically, the proposition that `x` equals `y`.
+-- ?
+Set: type where between any two points, the path between them is a proposition

 ```
 isSetBool : (x y : Bool) → isProp (x ≡ y)